egor-tensin/cmake-common/docs/cmake.md

 Cross-compilation
 -----------------

-If you want to e.g. build x86 binary on x64 and vice versa, the easiest way seems to be to make a CMake "toolchain file", which initializes the proper compiler flags (like -m64/-m32, etc.).
+If you want to e.g. build x86 binaries on x64 and vice versa, the easiest way seems to be to make a CMake "toolchain file", which initializes the proper compiler flags (like -m64/-m32, etc.).
 Such file could look like this: